Sexual Harassment Policy

-The Director of Affirmative Action Programs Office will keep a record of all informal and formal complaints with an indication of the disposition of the complaint for the purpose of maintaining safety and confidentiality.
+The director of the Affirmative Action Programs Office will keep a record of all informal and formal complaints, with an indication of the disposition of the complaint for the purpose of maintaining safety and confidentiality.
 The information will be used to monitor repeated complaints within the same unit or against the same individual.
 This information will also be used to document the incidence of discrimination within the University community.

 - Depending on the complaint, violations of the policy prohibiting discrimination and sexual harassment may be adjudicated through the University’s student conduct process.